galliume/poulpeEngine/README.md

 ### To execute

+First compile shaders

+Windows : ./shaders/WindowsShadersCompile.bat

+Linux   : ./shaders/LinuxShadersCompile.sh

+Then compile the project

 Windows : WindowsGenerateProject.bat generate a visual studio code 2022 sln.
 Load in VS Studio and hit F5... (you can change the .bat file and use an older version of visual studio)

 Linux   : LinuxGenerateProject.sh generate a make file.
-Then :
+Then "make" it
 ```
 clear && make clean && make && ./bin/your_archi/Rebulkan/Rebulkan
 ```